What is a TransUnion® credit report?

 Landlords, property management companies and employers may also review credit reports when making decisions about renting someone an apartment or hiring someone for a job.
 Your credit reports can even affect deposit amounts for utilities.

 Checking your credit reports can help you understand what people or companies reviewing your credit might see.
-For example, reviewing your TransUnion credit report and your credit scores might help you figure out if you meet the minimum requirements to qualify for a mortgage and what range of auto loan interest rates you may be offered.
+For example, reviewing your TransUnion credit report and your credit scores might help you learn whether you meet the minimum requirements to qualify for a mortgage and what range of auto loan interest rates you may be offered.

 Who can see my TransUnion credit report?